patdie421/pct-connectors-rebuild/README.md

 (*) would have been useful with a specific monitor able to display RGB and composite.
 Could be add in a futur version.
 <div>
    <p><img src="images/IMG_3200.jpeg" width="300"></p>
-   Rebuilt Colorswitch (untested) with DB25 mounting bracket compared to original
+   Rebuilt Colorswitch (v0.0) with DB25 mounting bracket compared to original
 </div>

 #### ColorSwitch DB15 female connector